Discover more from Where on Planet Earth

 Seaweed

-Over the past few years Tulum, and many other Caribbean beaches, have been affected by sargassum.
+Over the past few years, Tulum and many other Caribbean beaches have been affected by sargassum.
 Basically heaps of seaweed just wash ashore, sometimes only a little and sometimes so much you literally cannot swim in the ocean.
 The Mexican government has implemented several measures to try to help with the situation, including barriers at sea and cleaning programs on the beach, but there are limitations to those.

 The reasons for this phenomenon are heavily debated, and generally it’s hard to predict its timing and intensity, even on a day to day basis.
 However, Tulum is generally affected from April to October in various degrees.
 If you want to fully avoid it, don’t go during that time.
 But, if you happen to visit Tulum during this season it’s also not the end of the world.
 Here are some tips to deal with it: